Bupterambition/kZMoonCommand/README.md

 ## License

-AwesomeCommand is available under the MIT license.
+kZMoonCommand is available under the MIT license.
 See the LICENSE file for more info.